- Undergrad Program

 - Kin Labs

-encompassing the Exercise Physiology, Human Performance, and Neuromechanics laboratories)
+This concentration encompasses the Exercise Physiology, Human Performance and Neuromechanics laboratories.

-An option is focused on an area of study designed to provide a student with specialized knowledge, competence and skills while sharing a minimum of core courses.
-The Adapted Physical Activity option is available to students in the major of Kinesiology and is transcript visible.
+An option is a focused area of study designed to provide you with specialized knowledge, competence and skills.
+The Adapted Physical Activity option is available to students in the kinesiology major and will appear on your transcript.

 More information for prospective and current students can be found in Students.

 “Our students work alongside faculty with a range of expertise and use social, psychological, physical and biological approaches to address physical activity-related public health issues in diverse populations.” — Marc Norcross, Associate Professor and Program Coordinator

 Graduate assistantships are available in teaching and research to highly qualified candidates.
 Graduate assistantship annual support ranges from $9,595-$22,176 based on assignment (and also includes a waiver of graduate tuition).
 Application forms and deadlines can be found in How to Apply and Fellowships.